A multi-use precinct hosting major and local events and activities.

 The project footprint is bounded by Camfield Drive, Victoria Park Drive and Crown Perth.
 The proposed precinct does not extend to the riverfront.

-Burswood Park is adjacent to Optus Stadium and Crown Perth and the precinct will complement entertainment and sporting experiences at these venues.
+Adjacent to Optus Stadium and Crown Perth, the precinct will complement entertainment and sporting experiences at these venues.

 It’s well connected to Perth city and surrounds via public transport, pedestrian and cycle networks, and has scenic views to the Swan River and Perth city skyline.